malcolmlett/malcolmlett.github.io/Visceral-Loop.md

 * Iteration 3: Meta-meta-thought or Meta-awareness - Thoughts about the fact that one is aware of their own thoughts.
 For example, Descartes' famous "I think therefore I am" quote is the result of Iteration 3 thought.

 It is interesting to note that the majority of high-level thought is done in Iteration 1 alone, and that Iteration 2 thought is a big evolutionary step forwards in the control mechanism of this state machine.

+# Analysis of Phenomenal Anecdotes
+## Post-hoc awareness of decisions
+Visceral loop explains why fRMI studies have shown that we become aware of a decision after its made.
+Because it takes extra processing cycles to consciously consider the fact of the decision being made.
+In short: we can only think about one thing at a time, so the decision itself and thought about the decision require separate steps.

+## Sleep
+When going under general anaesthetic, we lose our sense of time.
+We seem to experience ourselves waking up immediately after sleeping.
+This is different to sleep, where we have some sense of time passing.
+Clearly, the generic anaesthetic disables some internal time tracking that is otherwise available during sleep......[but why did I think this was relevant to visceral loop?]